OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 ### Note regarding temporariness of keys in the Keychain

-Unlike macOS and Android, iOS currently (at iOS 12) does not support temporariness of an entry's accessibility in the Keychain: when there is no additional security check when entering the Keychain (e.g. `kSecAccessControlUserPresence` or similar is set), then once the device is unlocked, a key will be accessible.
+Unlike macOS and Android, iOS currently (at iOS 12) does not support temporariness of an item's accessibility in the keychain: when there is no additional security check when entering the keychain (e.g. `kSecAccessControlUserPresence` or similar is set), then once the device is unlocked, a key will be accessible.

 ### References